Decomposing whale carcass towed out to sea returns to shore again

 This is the same sperm whale that washed ashore at the Sand Island State Recreation Area two weeks ago.

+The carcass was first reported Jan.
+10 about a mile from Kewalo Basin with a number of large tiger sharks feeding on it.
+After drifting into shallow waters fronting the Sand Island State Recreation Area, city, state and federal agencies towed the whale into the deep ocean 15 miles off Oahu’s south shore on Jan.
+12.

+The remains made international headlines when dive tour operator Ocean Ramsey posted photos and video of herself swimming with a massive great white shark that was attracted by the carcass.
+Other people were photographed standing on the floating hulk.

-This is the same sperm whale that washed ashore at the Sand Island State Recreation Area two weeks ago.
-About two-thirds of the whale was still intact today and the stench could be smelled from Barber’s Point Beach Park.
+About two-thirds of the whale was still intact when reported Saturday near the industrial park, and the stench wafted to Barbers Point Beach Park.

-University of Hawaii Stranding Lab officials were on the scene collecting samples to help better understand sperm whales in a decomposing state.
+Officials with the University of Hawaii’s stranding lab were on the scene collecting samples to help better understand the species, the largest of the toothed whales.

-“Our team is just gonna take advantage of the fact that we have and opportunity to learn about sperm whales through that process,” said Dr. Kristi West.
+“Our team is just gonna take advantage of the fact that we have an opportunity to learn about sperm whales through that process,” said Kristi West.

-State officials have towed the carcass out to sea twice already, and are expected to decide what to do next with the whale early next week.
+After inspecting the contents of the whale’s stomach, West said the marine mammal hadn’t eaten much before its death.

-“All involved agencies are aware of this and we’ll have more info next week” said Dan Dennison, senior communications manager for the Hawaii Department of Land and Natural Resources in an email.
+Meanwhile, it wasn’t clear how the carcass would be handled.
+“All involved agencies are aware of this and we’ll have more info next week,” said Dan Dennison, senior communications manager for the Hawaii Department of Land and Natural Resources, in an email Saturday.

-West encourages the public to stay back and out of the water, due to sharks potentially circling in the water and the possibility of diseases from the bacteria on the decomposing whale.
+West advised the public to stay out of the water in the area due to the possible presence of sharks and the potential for diseases from the bacteria on the decomposing whale.